Adopting a Horse from SAFE

 - If, after the phone interview, this appears to be a good potential match, we’ll set up a time to show you the horse you are interested in.
 You will be able to handle and ride the horse during this showing if you’d like, and you will be welcome to bring your trainer or riding instructor along to meet the horse as well.
 (All riders must sign a liability waver and wear an approved helmet while riding at Safe Harbor Stables or at SAFE foster homes.)

-- If necessary, a second showing can be arranged for another opportunity to ride or work with the horse.
+- If necessary, a second or third showing can be arranged for another opportunity to ride or work with the horse.

 - If you decide that you’d like to move forward with the adoption, your application will be processed, your references will be contacted, and a site visit to the facility where the horse will live will be arranged.

 - Please contact your references to make sure they are prepared to receive a call from one of our representatives.
 We also ask that you give consent to your veterinarian and farrier to release information regarding horse care to us.
 This part of the process usually takes 3-5 days, depending on how available your references make themselves.
 If our phone calls are not returned promptly, that will delay the process.

 - The Adoption Committee will review all of the gathered information and make a decision on the adoption in accordance with SAFE’s Adoption Policies and the best interest of the horse.
 We will then notify you of our decision.